hyperfiddle/electric-starter-app/src/user/demo_chat.md

 * **latency**: `e/client` and `e/server` return reactive values across sites.
 When a remote value is accessed but not yet available, Electric throws a `Pending` exception.
 * **reactive try/catch**: in reactive programming, exceptions (like `Pending`) are ephemeral: they can "go away" when an upstream dependency changes, causing the exception to no longer be thrown.
 * **JavaScript interop**: cljs interop forms work as expected, side effects are no problem
+* **30 LOC**: where is all the client/server framework boilerplate?
+No GraphQL, no fetch, no API modeling, no async types, etc. One thing missing in this tutorial is error handling (resilient state sync, i.e. optimistic updates with rollback).
+Electric bundles UI controls for this out of the box, to be discussed in a future tutorial.

 Pending details